The three stages of product development where Design Sprints actually work

 • Problem: The print audience was aging, and younger readers weren't engaging at all.

-• Challenge: “How might we transition from print to digital in a way that attracts younger audiences while retaining our loyal, high-fidelity readers?”
+• Sprint Challenge: "How might we transition from print to digital in a way that attracts younger audiences while retaining our loyal, high-fidelity readers?"

 AI Traffic Safety System